morse-simulator/morse/doc/morse/dev/time_event.rst

 - :doc:`../user/middlewares/socket`
 - :doc:`../user/middlewares/hla`

-Morse 1.4 introduces the tool **morse_sync**, allowing to send periodically a signal to the synchronisation socket.
+Morse 1.4 introduces the tool **morse_sync** which allows you to periodically send a signal to the synchronisation socket.
 It is usable in an "automatic way", using the method :py:meth:`morse.builder.environment.Environment.use_internal_syncer`.

-Since 1.4 (and Blender > 2.77), it is possible to accelerate / slowdown the simulation time.
-At the builder level, it is available through the method :py:meth:`morse.builder.environment.Environment.set_time_scale`.
+Since 1.4 (and Blender > 2.77), it is possible to accelerate or slow down the simulation time.
+At the builder level, this can be done through the :py:meth:`morse.builder.environment.Environment.set_time_scale` method.
 It is also possible to change it dynamically using the **time** service `set_time_scale`.

 Default settings
 ----------------

 Since Morse 1.4, Morse tries to compute the best settings for your simulation.
-It is controllable by the flag ``time_auto_tune`` from :py:meth:`morse.builder.environment.Environment`.
-The default settings are the following:
+This is controllable using the :py:meth:`morse.builder.environment.Environment`'s ``time_auto_tune`` flag.
+The default settings are:

-- Best Effort
+- best effort
-- base_frequency is selected according to the faster component specified in the builder script
+- base_frequency is selected according to the fastest component specified in the builder script
 - v-sync is disabled